Cross-Certificates for Kernel Mode Code Signing

-- Click the Start button, type “mmc” in the search box, and press return.
-If a User Account Control dialog box appears, click Yes.
+- Select the Start button, type “mmc” in the search box, and select mmc from the search results.
+If a User Account Control dialog box appears, select Yes.

 - From the MMC File menu, select Add/Remove Snap-in, …

-- Select the Certificates snap-in and click Add.
+- Select the Certificates snap-in and select Add.

-- Select My user account and click Finish.
+- Select My user account and select Finish.

-- Select the Certificates snap-in again and click Add.
+- Select the Certificates snap-in again and select Add.